Skip to content

 Inquiries

-How does PP1 (Being Before Utility: a person warrants protection because they exist, not because they produce) apply to those deemed “unproductive” (retirees, the disabled, the unemployed)?
+1. How does PP1 (Being Before Utility: a person warrants protection because they exist, not because they produce) apply to those deemed “unproductive” (retirees, the disabled, the unemployed)?
 Have you unconsciously measured another person’s worth by their utility?

-Does PP5 (Irreplaceability of Human Judgment: in judgments with irreversible moral consequences, machine accuracy cannot replace human accountability) still hold when AI diagnostic accuracy surpasses that of human physicians?
+2. Does PP5 (Irreplaceability of Human Judgment: in judgments with irreversible moral consequences, machine accuracy cannot replace human accountability) still hold when AI diagnostic accuracy surpasses that of human physicians?
 Why?
 What is the difference between accuracy and judgment?

-Of the five AI-era political questions (attention sovereignty, post-labor meaning, digital identity, cognitive environment, intergenerational justice), which most urgently affects your daily life?
+3. Of the five AI-era political questions (attention sovereignty, post-labor meaning, digital identity, cognitive environment, intergenerational justice), which most urgently affects your daily life?
 What have you done about it?

-What conditions are needed for the transition from personal lucidity to collective lucidity?
+4. What conditions are needed for the transition from personal lucidity to collective lucidity?
 Why is personal practice alone insufficient (T5, the Social Lucidity Theorem: lucidity is irreducibly social, requiring the corrective contribution of others)?
 In your own community, what obstructs the formation of collective lucidity?

-PP2 (Difference as Good: difference itself, the political reflection of P3’s plurality axiom) protects “generative difference” (differences that breed new possibilities), not “suffering difference” (differences caused by deprivation).
+5. PP2 (Difference as Good: difference itself, the political reflection of P3’s plurality axiom) protects “generative difference” (differences that breed new possibilities), not “suffering difference” (differences caused by deprivation).
 Can you give a concrete example distinguishing the two?
 In your society, which differences are being wrongly eliminated?

-PP4 (Decentralization of Power: concentrated power is necessarily blind to itself) says concentrated power has neither external reference nor internal correction.
+6. PP4 (Decentralization of Power: concentrated power is necessarily blind to itself) says concentrated power has neither external reference nor internal correction.
 Can the engineers of a recommendation algorithm serving two billion users possibly see their own blind spots?
 Why or why not?

-If an AI system could “protect difference” and “distribute power” better than any human, should we delegate these political functions to it?
+7. If an AI system could “protect difference” and “distribute power” better than any human, should we delegate these political functions to it?
 Why might PP5 (Irreplaceability of Human Judgment) still say “no”?

-Danziger, Levav & Avnaim-Pesso (2011) published a study in the Proceedings of the National Academy of Sciences showing that Israeli parole board judges approved parole at a rate of approximately 65% just after meals, dropping to nearly 0% before the next meal.
-This finding sparked wide discussion: human judgment, even the most consequential judgments about others’ freedom, is influenced by such “low-level” physiological factors.
+2. Danziger, Levav & Avnaim-Pesso (2011) published a widely discussed study in the Proceedings of the National Academy of Sciences reporting that Israeli parole board judges approved parole at a much higher rate just after meals than before the next meal.
+The finding has been debated, but its philosophical relevance remains: consequential human judgment can be affected by bodily and environmental conditions that decision-makers themselves may not notice.
 This is precisely one reason The Tao of Lucidity insists on “lucidity as responsibility”: the deeper our understanding of our own sources of obscuration, the better we can design institutions to counteract them.↩︎

 Was this chapter helpful?